WHAT IS AUDIO DESCRIPTION?

-While Superfest does not require filmmakers to use outside companies to create audio description, we caution that crafting audio description is a skill refined through years of experience.
-Not only do audio description services employ experienced writers and describers, they also employ blind and low vision quality control specialists who ensure that the audio description is useful.
+While Superfest does not require filmmakers to use outside companies to create audio descriptions, we caution that crafting audio descriptions is a skill refined through years of experience.
+Not only do audio description services employ experienced writers and describers, but they also employ blind and low-vision quality control specialists who ensure that the audio description is useful.

-If you do choose to write and record audio description in-house, we recommend that you consult with experienced creators and consumers of audio description.
+If you do choose to write and record audio descriptions in-house, we recommend that you consult with experienced creators and consumers of audio descriptions.

 WHAT ARE SOME EXAMPLES OF QUALITY AUDIO DESCRIPTION?

 This clip from That 70’s Show demonstrates how audio description can be used to describe nonverbal communication and relationships between characters.

 This clip from a nature documentary shows how audio description can be used to supplement existing narration with rich, visual detail.

 The audio-described trailer for the film Frozen shows how audio description can detail and add to visual sequences, including slapstick comedy.